-Palestinian militants launch dozens of rockets into Israel.
-Millions of Israelis are told to shelter
+Israeli military says it is striking targets in the Gaza Strip as air raid sirens sound in Jerusalem

+JERUSALEM (AP) — Palestinian militants in the Gaza Strip on Saturday carried out what appeared to be an unprecedented infiltration into southern Israel, prompting Israel to order residents across the region to remain indoors.
+The infiltration took place as militants fired dozens of rockets into Israel.

+The Israeli military said “a number of terrorists have infiltrated into Israeli territory.”
+It gave no further details, but amateur videos posted on social media showed what appeared to be uniformed gunmen inside the Israeli border town of Sderot.
+The sound of gunfire could be heard in the videos, whose authenticity could not immediately be verified.

-JERUSALEM (AP) — Palestinian militants in the Gaza Strip launched dozens of rockets toward Israel early Saturday, setting off air raid sirens across the country and raising the likelihood of a new round of heavy fighting.
-Israel ordered residents near Gaza to remain indoors as it said a “suspected security incident” along the border had occurred.
+The infiltration came as militants in the Gaza Strip launched dozens of rockets toward Israel early Saturday, setting off air raid sirens across the country and raising the likelihood of a new round of heavy fighting.

 The sound of outgoing rockets whooshing through the air could be heard in Gaza and sirens wailed as far away as Tel Aviv, some 70 kilometers (40 miles) to the north, during an early morning barrage that lasted more than 30 minutes.
 Israel’s Magen David Adom rescue agency said a 70-year-old woman was critically injured when a rocket hit a building in southern Israel.
 Elsewhere, a 20-year-old man was moderately injured by rocket shrapnel, it said.